The main aim of these seminars is to bring together everyone with an interest in Robotics

 Dr. Raphael Grech

 One of the main challenges with existing manufacturing processes is that they are designed for high volume streamlined products.
-Existing processes and machinery are unsuitable for handling small batches or bespoke designs due to the time and effort required in tool changeover, complexity in parts handling, logistics flow and the amount of human interaction required.
-This talk will look at how intelligent and adaptable automation systems can be developed for advanced manufacturing processes requiring human-robot interaction within a safe dynamic environment and how they can be integrated and run alongside existing work practices.
-We will look at current and coming technologies on human-robot interaction, existing safety standards and where we need to be in order to have a safe and practical human-robot collaboration.
+Existing processes and machinery are unsuitable for handling small batches or bespoke designs due to the time and effort required in tool change over, complexity in parts handling, logistics flow and the amount of human interaction required.
+This talk will look at how intelligent and adaptable automation systems can be developed for advanced manufacturing processes requiring human robot interaction within a safe dynamic environment and how they can be integrated and run alongside existing work practices.
+We will look at current and coming technologies on human robot interaction, existing safety standards and where we need to be in order to have a safe and practical human robot collaboration.
 Advanced robotic manipulators and intelligent sensing technologies would provide increased flexibility to manufacturing systems, giving them the ability to think and act autonomously in a safe manner.

-Prof. Tariq Sattar,
+Prof. Tariq Sattar

 London South Bank University

-Reliable Non-Destructive Testing (NDT) is vital to the integrity, performance management and sustainability of capital assets in safety critical industries such as oil and gas, aerospace, transportation, power generation and off-shore and subsea operations.
+Reliable Non Destructive Testing (NDT) is vital to the integrity, performance management and sustainability of capital assets in safety critical industries such as oil and gas, aerospace, transportation, power generation and off-shore and subsea operations.
 The presentation will show climbing and swimming robots developed to detect weld and corrosion defects on ship hulls, floating platforms, mooring chains, petrochemical storage tanks, pressure vessels, concrete structures, wind blades and aircraft wings and fuselages.
-Such developments provide the possibility of making huge saving by reducing outage times or carrying out the NDT in-service thus preventing expensive outages.
+Such developments provide the possibility of making a huge saving by reducing outage times or carrying out the NDT in-service thus preventing expensive outages.

-Dr Simon Watson,
+Dr Simon Watson

 This presentation gives an overview of the types of mobile robots which are being developed to support the decommissioning of nuclear sites like Sellafield and Fukushima.
 There are significant challenges in deploying robots to characterise potentially radioactive environments, such as size, payload, power, communications, localisation and the effects of radiation.
 A number of novel platforms are being developed to investigate these areas and provide information which can be used to plan retrievals and decommissioning.